allejo/allejo.io/_posts/2020-09-13-forget-the-customers.md

 All of these tools build on top of each other and can be expanded on their own! aclovis can be expanded to support other languages. bzfPluginGen can be updated to generate a new C++ syntax.
 BZFlag Plug-in Starter can be updated to have an entirely different design.
 It may seem like overkill but they all live in their own separate projects with a single purpose in mind.
 I have plenty more examples on GitHub but the point is, many of my tools at work are this modular.

 There are plenty of tools that my colleagues have built as well that can be useful to other departments if shared!
 It's this type of sharing that is currently discouraged.
 Wait what? _Dis_-couraged?
 Yes.
-This is one of many reasons why our current culture is toxic.
+This is one of many reasons why I consider our current culture is toxic.
 We are forcing everyone to work in silos because nobody wants to take responsibility for maintaining shared tools.

 > If we release it to other teams and they find a bug, do we have to drop everything and fix it for them?